1thechosen/godinandi/README.md

 My name is **Andi**.

-I am currently working on [PT.
+- 🔭 I’m currently working on on [PT.
 International Chemical Industry](https://www.abc-battery.com/) as **IT Developer**.

-Besides that, I'm a master's degree student at Bina Nusantara University.
+- 🌱 I’m currently studying as master's degree student at Bina Nusantara University.

 **Technical Skills:**